Burry/certish/docs/Deployment.md

 # 📦 Deployment

-certish is deployed on [ZEIT Now](http://now.sh).
+certish is deployed with [ZEIT Now](https://zeit.co/docs).

+## Prepare

 1. Install the Now CLI globally with `npm i -g now`.
 2. Log into now: `now login`

+## Deploy

+### Automatic

+Pushing changes to a git branch will create a new staging deployment at `https://certish.xxxxx.now.sh`.

+Pushing to the `master` branch will deploy to the production environment.

+### Manual

-3. Deploy the application by running `now` from within the project directory. `now --prod` will deploy to production.
+`now` will create a staging deployment when run within the project directory.

+`now --prod` will deploy to the production environment.